phenriq694/GoStack_Modulos/modulo03/README.md

     https://github.com/phenriq694/base_de_conhecimento/blob/master/node/ORMs/sequelize/3.%20Models/Cria%C3%A7%C3%A3o%20de%20uma%20model.md#adicionando-fun%C3%A7%C3%B5es-dentro-dos-campos

-- Advanced Configuration: In this section of this module, I learned how to monitor errors in production with the Sentry service and also a very important concept that of environment variables to hide confidential information from the code.
+- Advanced Configurations: In this section of this module, I learned how to monitor errors in production with the Sentry service and also a very important concept that of environment variables to hide confidential information from the code.
 This section was divided into 2 classes:

-  Exception handling: In this class, the Sentry service was introduced, to deal with errors in production.
+  - Exception handling: In this class, the Sentry service was introduced, to deal with errors in production.
 It was presented how to create an account in the service, how to configure a new project and the code.
 In addition, the lib 'express-async-errors' was introduced to return errors in asynchronous functions and another lib to deal with the way errors are shown with 'youch'.

     https://github.com/phenriq694/base_de_conhecimento/blob/master/node/Monitoramento%20de%20erros/Tratamento%20de%20exce%C3%A7%C3%B5es.md